-The Trinity College Foundation Studies curriculum is specifically designed to give students the foundation for success at the best Australian universities.
+The Trinity College Foundation Studies curriculum is specifically designed to give students a foundation for success at the best Australian and overseas universities.

 A Unique Curriculum